-Most commonly Oat Straw is used in tea form, but remember to check for it as an ingredient in natural hair products!
-This could be a new fan favorite!
+Oat Straw is most commonly found in tea form.
+However, remember to check for it as an ingredient in natural hair products.

 You can boil dried marshmallow for about fifteen minutes then strain to extract mucilage.
-This extract can then be combined with your favorite conditioner.
+Then you can combine the extract with your favorite conditioner.
 Pretty cool, right?

 On another note…

 Just have to throw this in from a hair professional’s standpoint.
-To ensure that your hair grows healthy and strong, here are my salon tips:
+To make sure you ensure strong and healthy hair growth, here are my salon tips:

 2. If you want your hair to grow, get regular trims; I mean slight TRIMS, not inches off each time.
-When your hair is broken off, the only hair to mend it 100% is to snip it off…sorry!
+The only hair method to mend broken hair is to snip it off.
+Sorry!